cwcheng0/taipeitourguide.github.io/README.md

-taipeitourguide.github.io
+#taipeitourguide.github.io

-This web site is for attracting simplified Chinese tourists to Taiwan.
-In addition to provide travel information, I setup email accounts in Google web services.
+This web site is for attracting tourists to Taiwan.

 I am adding more tourism information to this site.